Web-n-Composite/crypto-hacks-list/README.md

-<p>Unfortunately, hacking problems&nbsp;Bithumbdid not start&nbsp;в 2019 году.&nbsp;The exchange was also hacked in 2018, (and you will see them again on our list), with the hackers stealing a significant amount of&nbsp;Ripple.&nbsp;This hack appears to have been orchestrated by a group of North Korean hackers known as the&nbsp;&nbsp;<a href="https://www.zdnet.com/article/north-korea-blamed-for-two-cryptocurrency-scams-five-trading-platform-hacks/"><u>Lazarus Group</u></a>&nbsp;&nbsp;, who have been responsible for a number of cryptocurrency hacks over the years.&nbsp;Luckily for users&nbsp;Bithumb,&nbsp; the&nbsp;<a href="https://www.zdnet.com/article/south-korean-crypto-exchange-bithumb-hacked/"><u>exchange promised to return all stolen funds</u></a>&nbsp;&nbsp;.</p>
+Unfortunately, hacking problems Bithumb did not start in 2019.
+The exchange was also hacked in 2018, (and you will see them again on our list), with the hackers stealing a significant amount of Ripple.
+This hack appears to have been orchestrated by a group of North Korean [hackers known as the](https://www.zdnet.com/article/north-korea-blamed-for-two-cryptocurrency-scams-five-trading-platform-hacks/) Lazarus Group, who have been responsible for a number of cryptocurrency hacks over the years.
+[Luckily for users Bithumb,](https://www.zdnet.com/article/south-korean-crypto-exchange-bithumb-hacked/) exchange promised to return all stolen funds.